 Studies in environmental psychology have indicated that increasing the agency of individuals in green spaces could enhance wellbeing (Bell et al., 2014).
 The way for this to happen is to allow individuals to strengthen their human-nature connection in meaningful ways as they interact with the natural environment.
-For instance, Mattijssen et al. (2017) and Smith (2014) analysed the benefits of active engagement in green places in activities identified as placemaking in which individuals take part in the process of construction and maintenance of the green places.
-Observed where feelings of empowerment, place attachment, health, and wellbeing etc.
+For instance, Mattijssen et al. (2017) and Smith (2014) analysed the benefits of active engagement in activities in green places identified as placemaking in which individuals take part in the process of construction and maintenance of the green places.
+Such benefits include feelings of empowerment, place attachment, health, and wellbeing etc.

 Although placemaking is not a new practice as it can be traced back to ancestral communities (Nasr, 1990; Lefebvre, 1991; Verschuuren et al., 2010), it is only in 1960 that modern schools of design led by Jane Jacobs and William Whyte re-introduced the notion of placemaking.
 The need to design cities capable of enacting a stronger sense of connection to place (Alzahrani et al., 2016) inspired a movement that enabled citizens to have a direct engagement in the design of urban spaces (Kalandides, 2018).
 Interestingly, the benefits of placemaking transcend the physical changes of the space and it recognises all the aspects that characterise a place, which is something that is shaped by socio-spatial interactions over time (Goodman 1972; Relph, 1976; Tuan, 1977; Lombard, 2014).
 In this sense, placemaking could be understood as something that happens spontaneously and creates collective and individual meanings through interactions even after a place is designed and built (Schneekloth and Shibley, 1995; Burkner, 2006).